 There are some cases where the 'Language Objects' stores 'NLU values' inside them.
 The user has the option to access these by using 'Data Actions' on 'Language Objects'.
 While selected, the user must define which 'Language Object' they're interested in.
 Once that's defined the user will have the option to 'Add Mapping' and transfer the values from 'Source' to 'Target'.

-In cases where using 'Data Actions' on Entity isn't the best option the Listener is there to help.
-Together with the listener you'll have the option to combine both entities and language objects to execute a script or order.
-When selected, the user has the option to define a 'Condition' that's should trigger the 'Listener' followed up with an 'Execution Script' which are being executed as soon as the 'Condition' are met.
+In cases where using 'Data Actions' on Entity isn't the best option, the Listener is there to help.
+Together with the listener, you'll have the option to combine both entities and language objects to execute a script or order.
+When selected, the user has the option to define a 'Condition' that should trigger the 'Listener' followed by an 'Execution Script' which is executed as soon as the 'Condition' is met.

-Teneo support coding done in Groovy.
-This 'Data Action' gives the user an opportunity to use Groovy based coding on a 'Script' to be executed once the 'Data Actions' is triggered.
-While selected the user has the option to write an 'Execution Script' which are going to be executed once the 'Data Actions' option is met.
+Teneo supports coding done in Groovy.
+This 'Data Action' allows the user to use Groovy-based coding on a 'Script' to be executed once the 'Data Actions' are triggered.
+The user has the option to write an 'Execution Script' which will be executed once the 'Data Actions' option is met.

 Next page is about Handling Interruptions.

 Was this page helpful?